Skip to main content

 • Android: The android:host value in your intent filter (step 3.1)

-• iOS: The domain in your Associated Domains (step 3.2, without the applinks: prefix)
+• iOS: The domain in your Associated Domains (step 3.2, without applinks: prefix)

 Matching Configuration